cychitivav/px100_description/README.md

 * <kbd>a</kbd>: Go the selected joint to home position.
 * <kbd>d</kbd>: Go the selected joint to goal position.

-> __Note:__ The change between joints is cyclic, so if you select the gripper, the next joint will be the waist and vice versa.
+> __Note__: The change between joints is cyclic, so if you select the gripper, the next joint will be the waist and vice versa.

 The code used to move the manipulator uses the _pynput_ library to detect the keys pressed, and the *dynamixel_command service* to send commands to dynamixel motors.
 The code is available in this [file](scripts/key_control.py).